tmarfil/nginx_on_ecs_fargate/README.md

 2. Navigate to the Amazon ECS Service
 3. In the left sidebar, click on "Clusters"
 4. Click on the "my-ecs-cluster" that you created
-5. In the "Services" tab, you should see your "my-fargate-arm-task" service
+5. In the "Services" tab, you should see your "my-fargate-task" service
 6. Click on the service name to view details
 7. In the "Tasks" tab, you should see your running task